Can I switch energy supplier without a smart meter in the UK?

 No disruption to supply

 Switching changes the company that bills you – not the pipes or wires.
-Your gas and electricity should stay on throughout.
+Your gas and electricity stay on throughout.

 Stay in control of billing